Softwire/strawberry-fair/frontend/src/pages/index.md

         src: /img/stilts.jpg
       - alt: Placeholder
         src: /img/wide-parade.jpg
+    strawberryTile:
+      isPublic: true
-    sideSnippet: 'For more details, contact email us here or on our Facebook page'
+      text: For more details, contact email us here or on our Facebook page
 calendarBlock:
   title: Strawberry Fair committee meetings
   subtitle: The next committee meetings are listed below and will be held at...